Skip to Content

 Important: You can’t use regular tap water since this can contain bacteria.
 Because you don’t know what’s in tap water, it can lead to Acanthamoeba keratitis.

-So for all intent purposes, don’t use tap water, bottled water, spring water, or mineral water!
+So, for all intents and purposes, don’t use tap water, bottled water, spring water, or mineral water!

 If You Can’t Find Distilled Water